FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 excerpt_separator: "<!--more-->"
 ---

 Microsoft's Active Directory is a common enterprise directory.
-You might want to connect FusionAuth to Active Directory if you are building applications for both internal and external users.
-You can let FusionAuth act as a CIAM for your external users, but delegate authentication of internal users to Active Directory.
+If you are building apps for users contained in it, you might want to connect FusionAuth to it.
+It's also possible you might have some applications for internal users stored in Active Directory and other applications for people outside your organization, stored in FusionAuth.
+In this case, FusionAuth can act as a CIAM for your external users, but delegate authentication of internal users to Active Directory.

 <!--more-->

-Applications no longer have to understand LDAP or be able to connect directly to your Active Directory server.
-Any framework or application which can handle OAuth/OIDC or SAML for access FusionAuth for auth information, but all your user data remains in Active Directory.
+Applications no longer have to understand LDAP or be able to connect to your Active Directory server.
+Any framework or application with OAuth/OIDC or SAML support can access FusionAuth for auth information, but the relevant user data remains in Active Directory.

-You can do this with the FusionAuth LDAP connector.
+You can achieve this with the FusionAuth LDAP connector.
 This post will explain how to set up a connection between FusionAuth and Active Directory.
-For this post, the Active Directory servers are run using [AWS Managed AD](https://aws.amazon.com/directoryservice/active-directory/), but the configuration and concepts explained in this post will work with any Microsoft Active Directory instance.
+For this post, [AWS Micosoft Managed AD](https://aws.amazon.com/directoryservice/active-directory/) is used, but the configuration and concepts will work with any Microsoft Active Directory instance.

 ## Prerequisites

-There are a few steps you need to take before you can dive into configuring the connection.
+There are a few steps you need to take before you can dive into configuring the LDAP Connector.

-*The LDAP Connector you'll use is a feature of the paid editions.
+*Connectors are a feature of the paid editions.
 You can sign up for a free trial of the [FusionAuth Developer Edition](/pricing).*

-You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have .NET Core version 3 installed if you want to follow along with the code.
-If you want to install it on the mac, I found the [bash script here](https://dotnet.microsoft.com/download/dotnet-core/scripts) worked best.
+To fully exercise this functionality, you need to have an application users can sign into with their Active Directory credentials.
+You are going to use ASP.NET to run such an application, so make sure you have .NET Core version 3 installed if you want to follow along with the code.
+I found the [bash script here](https://dotnet.microsoft.com/download/dotnet-core/scripts) worked best for installing on macOS.

 Then, ensure you have FusionAuth installed and running.
-You can download and install FusionAuth [using Docker, RPM, or a number of other ways](/docs/v1/tech/installation-guide/).
+You can download and install FusionAuth [using Docker, RPM, or in a number of other ways](/docs/v1/tech/installation-guide/).
 You'll need at least version 1.18.

-Make sure you've [activated your instance](/docs/v1/tech/reactor) to enable the LDAP Connector.
+Make sure you've [activated your instance](/docs/v1/tech/reactor) to enable the Connector feature.

-Next, make sure you have an Active Directory instance up and running.
-In addition, make sure it is accessible to FusionAuth, as they will need to communicate.
-In my case, since AWS Managed AD doesn't by default expose an interface to the outside world, I stood up a FusionAuth server in the same subnet.
+Next, make sure you have Active Directory available.
+Make sure it is accessible to the server running FusionAuth, since they will need to communicate.
+In my case, since AWS Microsft Managed AD doesn't by [default expose an interface to the outside world](https://forums.aws.amazon.com/thread.jspa?messageID=688592&#688592), I stood up a FusionAuth server on an EC2 instance in the same subnet.
 You could use a VPN, SSH tunnel or HTTP proxy in front of Active Directory as well.

-You can test that you can access the Active Directory instance from your FusionAuth server by installing `ldapsearch` and testing access.
-For an EC2 instance running Amazon Linux, run these commands:
+Test that you can access the Active Directory instance from your FusionAuth server by installing `ldapsearch` and testing access.
+For an EC2 instance running Amazon Linux, these commands will ensure you can access Active Directory:

 ```shell
 sudo yum install openldap-clients
 ldapsearch -H ldap://xx.xx.xx.xx
 ```

 where `xx.xx.xx.xx` is the IP address or DNS name of your Active Directory instance.
+If you are running Active Directory with LDAPS, you may need to change the scheme of that URL.

-If you see this error message:
+You may see this error message:

 ```
 ldap_sasl_interactive_bind_s: Can't contact LDAP server (-1)
 ```

-That means the LDAP server is not accessible via the network.
-If you see this error message:
+That means the Active Directory server is not accessible.
+If, on the other hand, you see this error message, it's actually a good thing:

 ```
 SASL/EXTERNAL authentication started